 Do I care?
 Nah, not really because food often invokes happy memories for us all, and that’s what THIS does for me with my early childhood memories and that's why I feel it's perfect as it is!

-A couple of things I did do though with this easy rice pudding was experiment to see if I could use an artificial sweetener (stevia) but I just couldn’t get it right.
+I did try to make this a healthier rice pudding though.
+For this easy rice pudding I tried using an artificial sweetener (stevia) instead of sugar but I just couldn’t get the amount right.

 If it’s not sweet enough for you, in an individual portion, I would recommend adding a little honey or maple syrup.